 Alexey Miroshnichenko, First Deputy Chairman, VEB.RF commented, “The Russian green finance system, which includes the taxonomy of green projects, was developed to help the country reach the targets of the Paris agreement and fund the green transition.
 We believe that Russian market for green projects has the potential to become one of the biggest in the world.
 The national taxonomy provides a legal framework for international investors to profit from Russia’s decarbonisation.”

 Climate Bonds Initiative Media Contact:

-About the Climate Bonds Initiative: Climate Bonds Initiative is an investor-focused not-for-profit, promoting large-scale investment in the low carbon economy.
-Climate Bonds undertakes advocacy and outreach to inform and stimulate the market, provides policy models and government advice, market data and analysis, and administers an international Standard & Certification Scheme for best practice in green bonds issuance.
+About Climate Bonds Initiative: is an investor-focused not-for-profit, working to mobilise global capital for climate action.
+It undertakes advocacy and outreach to inform and stimulate the market, provides policy models and government advice, and administers the Climate Bonds Certification Scheme.
 For more information, please visit www.climatebonds.net.

 About VEB.RF: VEB.RF is a Russia’s national economic development institution.
 It is a state corporation established by Russian federal law exclusively for the public good.
 It is a non-commercial, non-profit organization with no shareholders.
 VEB.RF’s charter capital comprises funds and other property contributed by the Russian Federation; it also receives direct contributions from the Federal Budget.
 However, it is not a ministry or a state agency, but a special entity, tasked with facilitating a wide range of socio-economic development activities.